top of page

 Why am I having the referral?

-Referrals happen for many reasons and you probably already have some idea about why you have been referred.
+OH Referrals (often called management referrals) happen for many reasons and you probably already have some idea about why you have been referred.

 Managers often ask for OH referrals when they are concerned about the health of an employee.
 Your manager should communicate with you about the reasons behind this referral.